Breast lumps can occur for a number of reasons. Sometimes a lump is cancerous, but most breast lumps are benign, or noncancerous.

 The breast changes over time.
 Depending on need, there may be more or fewer milk glands and ducts.

-A breast lump can be connect to any of these tissues.
+A breast lump can be connected to any of these tissues.

-Factors that can lead to breast lumps include fibroadenosis, fibroadenomas, breast cysts, and abscesses.
+Factors that can lead to breast lumps include fibroadenosis, fibroadenomas, breast cysts, abscesses, and mastitis.

-Fibroadenosis, or fibrocystic breast disease, refers to a group of conditions that can affect the breast.
+Fibroadenosis, or fibrocystic breasts, refers to a group of conditions that can affect the breast.
 They can affect one or both breasts.
 Discomfort may range from slight to severe pain.
 They may be more troublesome around menstruation.

 Symptoms can include:

 - uneven texture or lumps in the breast

 - swollen breast